iAM-AMR/iAM.AMR.DOC/source/02_project/CEDAR.rst

 What is a database?
 ~~~~~~~~~~~~~~~~~~~
-A **database** is a structured set of data, organized a way that makes it easy to search for, select, and retrieve specific subsets of information.
-There is no one defining characteristic that makes a ‘database’ a ‘database’, but one can usually differentiate a database from a simpler application by its formal structure, and rigidly defined data-relationships.
+A **database** is a structured set of data, organized a way that makes it easy to search for, select, and retrieve specific subsets or combinations of information.
+There is no one defining characteristic that makes a *database* a *database*, but a database is often differentiated from a simpler application by its formal structure, and rigidly defined data-relationships.

-.. tip:: We often use the term ‘database’ to refer to the sum of the data, the data structure, and the software used to create, manipulate, and access the database.
+.. tip:: We often use the term *database* to refer to the sum of the data, the data structure, and the software used to create, manipulate, and access the database.
 However, we can more accurately refer to the data and its structure as the database, and the software as the **database management system** or **DBMS**.

 Why use a database?
 ~~~~~~~~~~~~~~~~~~~